Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Comparison between LSCO and Cu

 Before concluding, we comment on the calculated (and measured) large resistivity values for LSCO, far surpassing the so-called Ioffe-Regel-Mott (IRM) criterion for metallicity, which for regular metals stipulates that the maximum possible metallic resistivity is $\sim 150 \,\mu\Omega\,\text{cm}$ because the metallic mean free path for more resistive samples becomes shorter than $1/k_F$ (or the lattice constant, whichever is larger).
 The IRM criterion sets the limit on coherent metallic transport where the concept of momentum is still meaningful, and the claim is that a resistivity above the IRM limit represents a ``bad metal'' or an Anderson localized insulator~\cite{Gurvitch1983,Emery1995,Gunnarsson2003,Hussey2004}.
 In fact, the resistivity of Cu (or other metals) would reach $\sim 150 \,\mu\Omega\,\text{cm}$ for $T \sim 30\text{,}000\,\text{K}$, well above the melting temperature, and indeed regular conducting metals have a resistivity always much smaller than the IRM limit of $\sim 150 \,\mu\Omega\,\text{cm}$.
 But, as is obvious here, the experimental resistivity for LSCO (and other cuprates also) typically surpasses $\sim 150 \,\mu\Omega\,\text{cm}$, making them bad metal candidates.
 This is, however, easily understandable as arising, not necessarily from some exotic bad metallicity, but simply from the peculiar electronic and lattice structure of doped cuprates, which typically have much lower $k_F$ values than typical metals (and much larger lattice constant along the $c$ axis).
 For example, considering the 2D limit of in-plane (in the $ab$ plane) transport, the IRM criterion of $k_F l$=1 (where $l$ is the carrier mean free path) in 2D becomes equivalent to:

-We convert the 2D IRM limit of Eq.~(\ref{eq:rho2DIRM}) to a corresponding 3D IRM resistivity by simply multiplying by the unit cell size along the $c$ axis ($\sim 1.3\,\text{nm}$), obtaining:
+We convert the 2D IRM limit of Eq.~(\ref{eq:rho2DIRM}) to a corresponding 3D IRM resistivity (for a layered 3D material made out of parallel 2D layers as the cuprates are) by simply multiplying by the unit cell size along the $c$ axis ($\sim 1.3\,\text{nm}$), obtaining:

 It does appear that the LSCO resistivity remains below this $3.4\,\text{m}\Omega\,\text{cm}$ limit even if it surpasses the $0.15\,\text{m}\Omega\,\text{cm}$ limit of normal metals.
+(We emphasize that Eq.~(\ref{eq:rhoIRMLSCO}) is meaningful only a 3D layered material made of 2D layers, and not for a true 3D system.)
 An equivalent 3D derivation of the IRM resistivity for LSCO (and other cuprates) would be simply to scale the metallic IRM limit of $0.15\,\text{m}\Omega\,\text{cm}$ by the carrier density ratio of LSCO to normal metals, giving: